Multisignature vs TSS

 • All key holders share the same public key.

-• TSS cryptography occurs off chain.
+• MPC cryptography occurs off chain.

 • Transactions can cost less since only 1 signature is communicated on the blockchain.